-Establishments that fail to routinely review and verify the components and ingredients they receive may overlook the presence of an allergen.
-The result may be the inclusion of a component that is not declared in a product resulting in adulteration and misbranding, which could ultimately lead to product recall.
+An establishment that fails to routinely review and verify the components and ingredients it receives may overlook the presence of an allergen.
+The result may be the inclusion of a component that is not declared in a product resulting in adulteration and misbranding, which could ultimately lead to a product recall.

-FSIS recommends that establishments maintain an approved supplier list along with ingredient information from each supplier.
+FSIS recommends that an establishment maintain an approved supplier list along with ingredient information from each supplier.
 The establishment should use the list when receiving incoming ingredients to verify proper identification of each lot of ingredients.

-Establishments should also cross reference the sketch label approval, if applicable, to the actual label being used and the formulation data for accuracy.
+For accuracy, an establishment should also cross-reference the sketch label approval, if applicable, to the actual label being used and the formulation data.
 It is imperative that the label approval, the actual label, and formulation all match for proper ingredient identification.
-If there is a discrepancy between the label and the formulation, establishments should separate the product and ingredients in question and hold them in a
+If there is a discrepancy between the label and the formulation,

-Every establishment must reassess the adequacy of the HACCP plan at least annually and whenever any changes occur that could affect the hazard analysis or alter the HACCP plan (9 CFR 417.4(a)(3)(i)).
+Every establishment must reassess the adequacy of its HACCP plan at least annually and whenever any changes occur that could affect the hazard analysis or alter the HACCP plan (9 CFR 417.4(a)(3)(i)).
 These changes may include:

 - Raw materials or source of raw materials

 - Product formulation

 - Slaughter or processing methods or systems

 - Production volume

 - Personnel

 - Packaging

 - Finishing product distribution systems

-- The intended use of consumers of the finished product
+- The intended use by consumers of the finished product

 - Outbreaks or illnesses associated with this type of product